Lovelumine/trna-database/public/docs/5-Modification with Function.md

 #### Step 1: Search for tRNA modifications or corresponding functions of interest and study cells, etc.

-Users can click tRNA elements to enter the page, and in the tRNA Function and Modification section, they can use the search function to retrieve the required information such as modification types \(symbols mentioned in modomics\), functions, research cells, etc\.
+Users can click tRNA elements to enter the page, and in the tRNA Function of Modification section, they can use the search function to retrieve the required information such as modification types \(symbols mentioned in modomics\), functions, research cells, etc\.
 Users can also use the filter function to streamline the information in the database and keep only the parts of interest such as modifications and functions\.
 Or users can directly use the FILTER function to streamline the database information and keep only the parts of interest such as modifications, functions, etc\.
 The intelligent assistant "yingying" is always there to help users\.

 ![](https://trna.lumoxuan.cn/docs/modeification%20with%20function/Step%201-%20Search%20for%20tRNA%20modifications%20or%20corresponding%20functions%20of%20interest%20and%20study%20cells,%20etc.png)